 Japan holidays are perfect at all times of the year.
 Pick your season and experience the magic of the cherry blossoms in Kyoto in Spring, shopping and cultural activities in Tokyo in Summer, the Autumn maple leaves in Shizuoka or Hokkaido's perfect skiing conditions in Winter.

 Japan tours cover the breadth of this diverse country, consisting of more than 6,000 islands and 47 prefectures.
 As the cherry blossom front sweeps across the land, bringing warmer weather and fragrant blooms, the people of Japan come out in droves for 'Hanami' – a Japanese picnic under the cherry blossom trees.
 The spread of blooms begins in January in the southern-most prefecture of Okinawa, reaching Kyoto and Tokyo by the end of March.

 - Climb breathtaking Mount Fuji

 - Hit the ski slopes of Niseko

 Tokyo is Japan's capital and its most vibrant city, made up of numerous distinct neighbourhoods.
-Shibuya is Tokyo's unofficial heart, with its neon splendour hard to ignore.
+Shibuya is Tokyo's unofficial heart and with its neon splendour it's hard to ignore.
 Shibuya's Yoyogi Park comes to life on Sundays when a raucous collection of manga-loving teens, rock'n'roll wannabes and fashion aficionados take to the streets.
 Nearby Shinjuki is famous for its 'Golden Gai' bar district and incredible world-class restaurants.

 Wander down the streets of Asakusa and you could be forgiven for thinking you’ve stepped back in time.
 Like so much of Japan, this bustling neighbourhood plays host to ancient temples and ageing shopfronts, on plots surrounded by modern skyscrapers and the stunning neon backdrop of Tokyo.